ikappaki/scittlets/README.md

 [Scittle](https://babashka.org/scittle/) brings the Small Clojure Interpreter to the browser, allowing you to run ClojureScript using simple `<script>` tags.

-**Scittlets** (short for *Scittle applets*) is a catalog of ready-made components and starter templates for Scittle apps—covering charting, editing, UI, and developer tools.
+**Scittlets** (short for *Scittle applets*) is a catalog of ready-made components and starter templates for bulding Scittle apps, covering charting, editing, UI, and developer tools.

-👉 ** [Visit the Scittlets website](https://ikappaki.github.io/scittlets/)** to browse components with live demos, copy installation commands, and explore starter templates.
+👉 **[Visit the Scittlets website](https://ikappaki.github.io/scittlets/)** to browse components with live demos, copy installation commands, and explore starter templates.

 ## Overview

-A **scittlet** is a ready to use ClojureScript component designed for [Scittle](https://babashka.org/scittle/), with its JavaScript dependencies that can be loaded in any Scittle HTML file.
+A **scittlet** is a ready to use ClojureScript component designed for adding functionality to [Scittle](https://babashka.org/scittle/) apps, with its JavaScript dependencies that can be loaded in any Scittle HTML file.

 Each component includes examples and instructions for loading from CDN into your Scittle apps.
 The CLI tool helps organize and scaffold your projects.